esarf/emd_approximation/README.md

 The notebook might not display correctly because the file is too large.
 You can use Jupyter nbviewer : https://nbviewer.jupyter.org

 ## Report
-The file report.pdf is our paper with our results and problem explanation/interpretation.
+The file emd_report.pdf is our paper with our results and problem explanation/interpretation.
 This paper has no ambition to replace the original one of Li et al.; we simply try to propose our own illustrations of the problem.

 ## Work support
 Link to paper 1 : https://arxiv.org/abs/1609.07092